 If you fail to file suit within the prescribed period, you could lose your rights to recover compensation for your damages.

-An experienced attorney understands the importance of taking quick action to file a claim or lawsuit, helping you recover the compensation you deserve.
+Our attorneys understand the importance of taking quick action to file a claim or lawsuit, helping you recover the compensation you deserve.

 What Is the New Jersey Statute of Limitations for Personal Injury Claims?

 Under New Jersey state law (N.J.
 Stat. § 2A:14-2(a)), plaintiffs have two years to file a personal injury claim.

 If you or your loved one was hurt in an auto accident in New Jersey, you must initiate any legal action within two years of the date of the crash.

 To be clear, the case does not necessarily need to be resolved within two years — it must simply be filed.

 What happens if you violate the statute of limitations for a New Jersey car accident?
 Your case will almost certainly be dismissed as a matter of state law.

 In other words, you will not get a chance to have your day in court.
 You will be denied access to financial compensation that may have otherwise been offered.
 Protect your rights: contact an experienced lawyer immediately after a crash.

 Can You Extend the New Jersey Personal Injury Statute of Limitations?